-In the nitro system, you are an engine carburetor and fuel tank which requires special nitro gas fuel that you can buy at your local RC hobby shop or online.
+In the nitro system, you have an engine carburetor and a fuel tank which requires special nitro gas fuel that you can buy at your local RC hobby shop or online.

-Electric RC vehicles have an electric motor either brushed or brushless, an electronic speed control which is used to control the motor.
+Electric RC vehicles have an electric motor either brushed or brushless and an electronic speed control which is used to control the motor.
 Brushless motors electronic speed controls are more expensive than their counterpart (brushed motors) but they are faster and more efficient which allows you to get longer battery life, require less maintenance as there are no brushes to replace and they are usually sealed to avoid dirt and debris getting into the motor.

 Nitro Powered RC Cars Pros and Cons